An official website of the United States government

 WORLDWIDE WAREHOUSE REDISTRIBUTION SERVICE (WWRS)

-Often referred to as the “Ebay of FMS,” WWRS managed by the Air Force Security Assistance and Cooperation (AFSAC) Directorate allows FMS Partner Nations to recoup funds from excess FMS/DCS acquired inventory.
-If a country has excess supply of serviceable spare parts or equipment for an FMS/DCS acquired weapon system, then they can sell it anonymously to another country or USG organization using the WWRS program.
+Often referred to as the “eBay of FMS,” WWRS, managed by the Air Force Security Assistance and Cooperation (AFSAC) Directorate, allows FMS Partner Nations to recoup funds from excess FMS/DCS acquired inventory.
+If a country has excess supply of serviceable spare parts or equipment for an FMS/DCS acquired weapon system, they can sell it anonymously to another country or USG organization using the WWRS program.

 How WWRS Works: